przemekbok/sp-navigation-section/NAVIGATION_SETUP.md

    - Edit a SharePoint page
    - Add the "SP Navigation Section" webpart
    - Configure the webpart properties:
-     - **Header Text**: Enter the title for your navigation section
      - **Select Navigation List**: Choose your navigation list from the dropdown
      - Use quick links to create new list or view selected list

 3. **Customize Appearance**
    - Navigation items are automatically grouped by section
-   - Each section displays a header with a bottom border
+   - Each section displays its name as a prominent header
    - Within each section, items display 6 per line
    - Links are separated by forward slashes
    - Sections are sorted alphabetically